sproutcore/guides/source/using_handlebars.md

 {{view App.InfoView class="info urgent"}}
 </html>

-You can bind class names to a property of the view by using +classBinding+ instead of +class+.
-The same behavior as described in +bindAttr+ applies:
+You can bind class names to a property of the view by using `classBinding` instead of `class`.
+The same behavior as described in `bindAttr` applies:

 <javascript>
 App.AlertView = SC.View.extend({